Evaluation and Monitoring

 As Glasgow City Region City Deal is funded by equal contributions from the Scottish and the UK Government, the national evaluation will be complemented with additional activity specific to the Glasgow City Region, recognising additional and complementary priorities.

 Locally the Commission for Economic Growth has been established to provide advice on monitoring and evaluation.
 The Commission will also feed into the independent evaluation of the Glasgow City Deal being led by the National Panel.
-The first Gateway review is due to take place in 2019.
+The first Gateway Review was completed in May 2020.